keras-team/keras-io/guides/md/making_new_layers_and_models_via_subclassing.md

 literature as a "model" (as in "deep learning model") or as a "network" (as in "deep neural network").

-So if you'ree wondering, "should I use the `Layer` class or the `Model` class?", ask yourself: will I need to call `fit()` on it?
+So if you're wondering, "should I use the `Layer` class or the `Model` class?", ask yourself: will I need to call `fit()` on it?
 Will I need to call `save()` on it?
 If so, go with `Model`.
 If not (either because your class is just a block in a bigger system, or because you are writing training & saving code yourself),